wclr/watchalive/README.md

 wa.start()
 ```

 This is a flat version of config (some options may overlap, use consciously).
-You can give more structure to your config (see `Default config`).
+You can give more structure to it (see `Default Config`).

-## Command line Usage
+## Command line usage

 You may also install it globally to use from command line
 > npm install watchalive -g

 Usage:
 > watchalive [options]

 > watchalive --port 8000 --base /front-app

 > watchalive --config myconfig.json

 > watchalive myconfig.json

-By default looks up 'watchalive.json' in working directory as config file.
+By default looks up 'watchalive.json' in working directory to use as config file.

 ## Grunt/gulp task wrapper
 > npm install watchalive-runner